jnwilliams/FUSE_prompt_inversion/README.md

 ## Overview

-Welcome to the official GitHub repository for FUSE-ing Language Models: Zero-Shot Adapter Discovery for Prompt Optimization Across Tokenizers (arXiv: [arXiv ID]).
+Welcome to the official GitHub repository for FUSE-ing Language Models: Zero-Shot Adapter Discovery for Prompt Optimization Across Tokenizers (arXiv: https://arxiv.org/pdf/2408.04816).

 This repository provides an implementation of a simple adapter, which we call FUSE (Flexible Unification of Semantic Embeddings), that acts as an inexpensive approximation to an adapter layer that maps from one model’s textual embedding space to another, even across different tokenizers.
 In this repository, we provide several discrete optimizers for prompt optimization on image generation models that can be used to test the efficacy of the adapter or for a variety of prompt optimization related tasks in image generation.